syncthing/syncthing/events/downloadprogress.rst

-Files/folders appearing in the event data imply that the download has been started for that file/folder, where disappearing implies that the downloads has been finished or failed for that file/folder.
-There is always a last event emitted with no data, which implies all downloads being finished/failed.
+Files/folders appearing in the event data imply that the download has been started for that file/folder, where disappearing implies that the downloads have been finished or failed for that file/folder.
+There is always a last event emitted with no data, which implies all downloads have finished/failed.